dylibso/testing-xtp-plugins/README.md

 ### `mock`

 This directory contains the implementation of the mocked host functions.
-Note that these functions are Extism plugin exports, which become imports the plugin that calls the host functions.
+Note that these functions are Extism plugin exports, which become imports to the plugin that calls the host functions.

 ### `plugin`